mxagar/census_model_deployment_fastapi/README.md

 - [ ] Implement authentication.
 - [ ] Create a simple front-end for the API (e.g., a form).
 - [ ] Use DVC: Data and model version control.
+A similar repository where this is done: [theyorubayesian/cliffhanger](https://github.com/theyorubayesian/cliffhanger).
 - [ ] Implement Docker containerization.
 - [ ] Deployment to AWS ECS using the Docker image.
 - [ ] Implement experiment tracking, e.g., with [Weights and Biases](https://wandb.ai/site).
+- [ ] Use Pydantic `alias_generator` to parse field names as desired; see: [parsing field names](https://github.com/mxagar/mlops_udacity/blob/main/03_Deployment/MLOpsND_Deployment.md#parsing-field-names).

 ### Interesting Links